ImagineLearning/statefun-3.3-embedded-java/README.md

 ### Version compatibility between AWS Managed Flink and Stateful Functions

 The latest release of Apache Flink Stateful Functions is 3.3, but its compiled and built to run with Flink 1.16.2.
-AWS Managed Flink supports Flink versions 1.15 and 1.18.
+AWS Managed Flink currently supports Flink versions 1.15 and 1.18.
 So the first step towards running via AWS Managed Flink is to create a version of the stateful functions library compatible with Flink 1.18.
 The required changes are provided here: https://github.com/kellinwood/flink-statefun/pull/1/files.